 The Flemish Investment Company PMV (Erwin Vrijens)

 The Flemish Investment Company PMV is shaping the future of the Flemish economy.
 PMV finances promising companies from the very beginning through growth and internationalisation.
-PMV offers tailored financial solutions to all entrepreneurs with a good business plan and a strong management team.
+PMV offers tailored financial solutions to entrepreneurs with strong business plans and strong management teams.
 In partnerships, it also realises and finances sustainable area development, (social) real estate projects, and heritage redevelopment.
 PMV has a portfolio with EUR 1.7 billion under management.
 PMV is represented by Erwin Vrijens: Erwin.vrijens@pmv.eu / +32 479 54 50 33.

 Flora Campus Westland (Ronald Hemerik)

 Developing one place in Westland (The Netherlands) where research, learning and innovation come together.
 That is the goal of the municipality of Westland, as part of Flora Campus Westland.
-The development offers Westland the opportunity to maintain, but also strengthen, its position as an international leader in greenhouse horticulture.
+The development offers Westland the opportunity to maintain and strengthen its position as an international leader in greenhouse horticulture.
 This is where we will soon work together to nourish and green the world now and in the future.
 Flora Campus Westland is a business-driven campus.
 The IADP representative for the Municipality of Westland (Gemeente Westland) is Ronald Hemerik.
 Contact details: rjhemerik@gemeentewestland.nl / +31 638018519

 Health Campus (POM Limburg)

 Work, do business, innovate or excel in the friendliest place in Flanders?
 POM Limburg is the economic development company of the Belgian province of Limburg.
 We accelerate both the Limburg economy and our partners’ ambitions.
 In its economic development strategy, POM Limburg actively pursues campus development focusing on innovation, internationalisation, entrepreneurship and talent development.
 With spearhead campus development, we strengthen the local economy.
-The IADP representative for POM Limburg is Roeland Buckinx, the manager of the Health Campus.
+The IADP representative for POM Limburg is Roeland Buckinx, the Health Campus manager.
 Contact details: roeland.buckinx@healthcampus.be.

 Hendriks Bouw & Ontwikkeling (Michael Hendriks)

 For 100 years, Hendriks Bouw & Ontwikkeling has been working on the world of tomorrow, from developing an area to managing installations, everything under one roof.
 That means a complete service package with short lead times.
-Besides housing construction, Hendriks Bouw & Ontwikkeling also focuses on realising innovation areas and buildings.
+In addition to housing construction, Hendriks Bouw & Ontwikkeling focuses on realising innovation areas and buildings.
 Examples include the Talentencampus (Oss), Dome-X (Oss) and the Life Science Park Steenenburg (Drunen).
 Contact person is Michael Hendriks: +31 653 713 764 / mhendriks@hb-oss.nl

 Innovation Districts Amsterdam (Lucas Mol)